Sara Wookey: Museum Projects

 Wookey has been engaged with museums since the late 1990s presenting her work, engaging in learning programs and lecturing.
-Notable commissions include: "Performing Navigations: (Re)Mapping the Museum" (2010) at the Hammer Museum and "Punt.Point" (2014) at van Abbe Museum in the Netherlands. which is part of the permanent collection being purchased in 2017.
+Notable projects include: "Punt.Point" a commission to create a collaborative directed performance score for the Van Abbemuseum (commissioned by, then, Head of Collections Christine Berndes.
+The project was co-created with landscape architect Rennie Tang and designer Gabriele Baka.
+The work is now part of the permanent collection of the museum (acquired in 2017) Archival research materials are publicly available in the library of the Van Abbe.
+Another significant work was "Performing Navigations: (Re)Mapping the Museum" (2010) at the Hammer Museum and "Punt.Point" (2014) at van Abbe Museum in the Netherlands. which is part of the permanent collection being purchased in 2017.

 Yvonne Rainer

-Wookey has worked closely with choreographer Yvonne Rainer since the 2010.
-She is one of five dance artists certified by Rainer to teach and perform her iconic work Trio A (1966).
-Rainer's other works: Chair Pillow 1969, Diagonal (part of Terrain) 1963; and Talking Solo (part of Terrain) 1963 are also taught and performed by Wookey.
+Wookey has worked closely with choreographer and filmmaker Yvonne Rainer since the 2010.
+She is one of seven dance artists certified by Rainer to teach and perform her iconic work Trio A (1966).
+Rainer's other works: Chair Pillow 1969, Diagonal (part of Terrain) 1963; Steet Actio (1972) and Talking Solo (part of Terrain) (1963) are also taught and performed by Wookey.
 Much of Wookey's own practice is closely connected to her work in the Netherlands in the 1990s, American Post-Modern dance and European contexts for dance.
 Her practice is closely connected to ideas of transmission, value and language.